 The Fantastic 4: First Steps

 Marvel’s First Family is back in action with The Fantastic Four: First Steps, and this time, they’re skipping the origin story and diving straight into cosmic chaos.
-Set in a vibrant, retro-futuristic version of the 1960s, this film brings a fresh spin to the iconic superhero team, blending space-age optimism with high-stakes drama.
+Set in a vibrant, retro-futuristic version of the 1960s, this film brings a fresh take on the iconic team, blending superhero spectacle with heartfelt family dynamics.

-What sets this film apart is its unique setting and tone.
-The 1960s aesthetic is more than just a backdrop—it’s a character in itself.
-Think sleek mid-century design, space race vibes, and a touch of Kubrick-inspired sci-fi flair.
-It’s a bold visual choice that gives the movie a distinct identity within the Marvel Cinematic Universe.
+What sets First Steps apart is its unique setting and tone.
+The film leans into a 1960s aesthetic, complete with mid-century modern design, space-race optimism, and a dash of sci-fi weirdness.
+It’s a bold stylistic choice that gives the movie a distinct identity within the Marvel Cinematic Universe.
+The visuals are stunning, the costumes are on point, and Michael Giacchino’s score ties it all together with a retro-heroic vibe.

 Showtimes in English at Cinemas in Paris